alisadiq91/financeTracker/README.md

     * The SECRET_KEY can be any value, I used [Random Key Gen](https://randomkeygen.com/).

-    * The MONGO_URI has to be taken from MongoDB.
+    * The MONGO_URI has to be taken from MongoDB:

         1. Click the 'Overview' tab on your cluster.